bambangy/DapperCommandBuilder/README.md

 ```
 INSERT INTO category(name) VALUES(@name)
 ```
-And the binding parameters will available in `IDapperCommandResult.Parameters` that contains key value pair of `@name` dan `Karya Ilmiah`
+And the binding parameters will available in `IQueryCommandResult.Parameters` that contains key value pair of `@name` dan `Karya Ilmiah`